Access the Cuboree Handbook

 Can parents attend with their children, or visit The Cuboree?

-Parents can attend in a formal Adult Helper Capacity.
-They must complete an A2 – Application to become an Adult Helper to attend in a Cuboree Unit and have express permission from the Cub Scout Leader of their child’s Scout Group.
+Parents can attend in a formal Adult Helper Capacity with an allocated a job.
+They must be a registered member of Scouts SA and have express permission from the Cub Scout Leader of their child’s Scout Group, along with the Cuboree Team.

 Parents will not be able to visit The Cuboree as day visitors to Woodhouse.